Summary of facts and figures

 People living in urban areas make up 74% of the Kent population but they only occupy 23% of the total land area.
 The remaining 26% of the population live in rural areas but occupy 77% of the land in Kent.
 Find out more in the mid-year population estimates ward level population bulletin.

 Overall, the age profile of Kent residents is similar to that of England.
 However, Kent does have a greater proportion of young people aged 5 -19 years and of people aged 45+ years than the England average.
-Just under a fifth of Kent's population is of retirement age (65+).
+Just over a fifth of Kent’s population is aged 65 and over (20.2%).

 The largest ethnic group in Kent is White.
 93.7% of all residents are of white ethnic origin, and 6.6% are of Black Minority Ethnic (BME) origin.
 The largest single BME group in Kent is Indian representing 1.2% of the total population.